Reviewed by: Roger Wohlner, Investing Editor

 It’s hard to recommend any single broker because all have their pros and cons.
 Some offer low costs but limited investment options.
 Others are more flexible but have higher fees.

 The key to selecting a solo 401k provider is to evaluate your needs.
 Then you can choose the option that best fits your situation.
-If you end up being unhappy with one provider, you can roll the account over to a different company.
+If you are unhappy with one provider, you can roll the account over to a different company.

 Speaking to a financial advisor may help if you are considering opening a solo 401k.
 They can give you guidance on which provider to select, how much to contribute, and what investment choices to make.